 - We image ahead to direct our music making with soulful awareness.

-We create an interpretive-technical map of a composition that’s so clear that we can artfully navigate the musical landscape without fear of breakdown.
+We create an interpretive-technical map of a composition that’s so clear that, wherever we perform, we can artfully navigate the musical landscape without any fear of breakdown.

 Practicing Performance Skills